curapersona/npo-ledger-cli/npo-ledger-cli-tutorial.md

 * `RBI`, which refers to "related business income".

-* `UBTI`, which refers to "unrelated business taxable income.
+* `UBTI`, which refers to "unrelated business taxable income".

 Not that donor-advised funds and government grants don't currently have their own `IncomeType`.
 It's possible this might be necessary; the authors aren't